FAQ updated April 5th 2019

 With a subscription, no more 50/50 referral split - all generated links from that point on will always use your referral id.

 Note that this also applies to previously made slideshow / product grid sharer pages.
 This happens because the subscription check takes place as product links are created - and the 'live' nature of those pages means everything is regenerated when a visitor visits them.

 If you go Pro, you get up to 25 nIFTTTy Scheduler applets active at any one time (split however you like between Zazzle and Society6).
-As a side note (and you can see this in our Facebook group), those earning the most referrals are all on the pro subscription.
-More than that, they're always in profit - a time lag of around 2-3 months is usual to reach that point.
+A time lag of around 1-3 months is usual to start getting regular referrals.